 WSI does not reimburse for massage or manual therapy performed with a manipulation to the same spinal region on the same visit during the window period.

-WSI requires a chiropractor to obtain prior authorization from the UR department for all treatment extending beyond the initial window period, which includes:
+A chiropractor must obtain prior authorization from the UR department for all treatment extending beyond the initial window period.
+WSI's review process does not distinguish between acute, subacute, and palliative chiropractic treatment requests.
+Treatment extending beyond the initial window period that requires prior authorization includes:

 - Therapeutic Procedures